Rhyming and Stealing

 […] I have heard this primarily in, to use the technical term for the dialect, white girl.

 He is partially joking, but attributes the utterance to younger women “of all shades” speaking mainstream American.
 He finds it not to appear in black English, among older speakers, or men.
-This is what brings these threads together, as McWhorter notes:⁴
+This brings these threads together, as McWhorter notes:⁴

 It’s an example of the fact that when language changes it tends to be women who lead the change.